-As the husband and his wife were busy cooking a meal for me, I saw his teenager son entering the house.
+As the husband and his wife were busy cooking a meal for me, I saw their teenage son entering the house.
 He looked at me and bowed slightly, with a ritualistic, obligatory air, without any reverence and went inside.
-He asked his parents what they are doing and if they are cooking their supper.
+He asked his parents what they were doing and if they were cooking their supper.
 They said that they are cooking a meal for me.
 I heard the boy objecting.
 “He is a wandering monk.
 He has no money.
 He will not pay.
 Just give him the remnants of our lunch or a banana and some water and send him off before sunset.
 Otherwise, he will creep in for supper, too.”
 And as a continuation, he told his mother “Ma, my father does not have any concern for our tomorrow.
 At least you should guide him not to be so extravagant”.
 Quickly, his father intervened in a hushed voice, “Hush! silence my son.
 Not so loud.
 Do you want the sadness of a hungry saint to affect our family?
 Keep quiet.
 It is our dharma to feed the hungry monks.
 Their blessings will keep us free from illness and poverty.”
-As his wife was cooking, perhaps to take him away from the periphery of my audibility, he took his son to the back side of his hut.
+As his wife was cooking, perhaps to take him away from the periphery of my audibility, he took his son to the backside of his hut.
 I could still hear their conversation; perhaps it was even more audible to me.

 The farmer said “Son, have you heard the story of Adi Shankara?
 While wandering, once he reached a house and called out for alms.
 The householder was away hunting for work and daily sustenance and his wife opened the door and saw a young monk calling out for alms.
 She told him with deep humility, “Pardon me Maharaj, there is not even one grain in this house.
 How can I serve you?”
 Adi Shankara looked at her and said, “Kind mother, I am very hungry.
 There will be something in the household.
 Please check all vessels and bottles.”
 The lady of the house searched and found one gooseberry in brine in one of the bottles kept in the kitchen.
-She gave that to Shankaracharya and he consumed it as if it is a delicious full meal.
+She gave that to Shankaracharya and he consumed it as if it was a delicious full meal.
 He was happy.
 He blessed her with the famous Kanakadhara Stotra.
 And golden gooseberries started falling from the skies and rolled on the ground.
 It goes without saying that the family became very rich and lived happily ever after.”

 He continued “My son, never ridicule saints and monks.
 God can appear in their form.
 Lord Shiva has appeared to many, as monks, saints, and beggars!
 He appeared to Adi Shankara as a cobbler, to Sage Narada as a boatman!
-So, never count the money that you spent for their food.
+So, never count the money that you spent on their food.
 God will reward you with much more.
 If you scandalize a saint, as the scriptures say – eternal damnation will happen to you and your succeeding generations.
 Never bring wrath on yourself and your family, my son.
 God has given us sufficient food, water, clothes, this modest shelter as well as good health.
 Why not we share a bit of our food with a noble, wandering saint?”

 There was silence.
 The farmer’s son thought for a while and asked his father “As you said, it is a deep sin to scandalize saints.
 What if they are not saints and they are just lazy people pretending to be saints to enjoy free meals where ever they go from people like us who work hard day and night in the field?”
 The farmer said “Everyone will enjoy the fruits of their action, my son.
 You will get what you deserve and they will get what they deserve.
 Pretensions often become costly bargains and pretenders suffer terrible damnation.
 Nobody can fool the world forever.
 This should not be our concern, but that of the just God Almighty”.
 He added “My dear son, scriptures say that all the 68 places of pilgrimage reside at the feet of the holy saints.
-And one who abuses a holy man will be cursed with spiritual blindness or be spiritually crippled without any progress in lifetimes and also will be in the hell of suffering – life after life.
+And the one who abuses a holy man will be cursed with spiritual blindness or be spiritually crippled without any progress for lifetimes and also will be in the hell of suffering – life after life.

 We may not understand the stature of a holy man nor do we understand their method and action.
 We accept them, we respect them.
 They will shower grace on us.
 What is material richness worth, if the inheritance is deep suffering?
 And liberation will be taken away from him and his kin, if saints are abused!
 And the cursed ones will roam in the 8.5 crore types of wombs available on earth including worms and insects and suffer agonies in each existence.
 Why my son, if a bit of kindness can ensure our liberation, should we be rude, and have unkind words tilt the whole equilibrium of our entire family and the generations to come?
-Let us honor saints and let us be rich within which is the true richness.”
+Let us honor saints and let us be rich within, which is true richness.”

 Soon, they brought a hot meal outside to me and both the farmer and the son served me wholeheartedly.
 After the tasty meal, I prepared to leave.
 They requested me to stay the night over and leave in the next morning, as there were no places to stay anywhere nearby, ahead of their abode.
 I could not accept their further hospitality as I had to reach further north and decided to be on my way.
 Before I left, I gave them three moolis and I told them.
 “Farm these moolis in your yard before Brahma muhurtha (day break) tomorrow.
 You will have no dearth of wealth.”
 The whole family came and prostrated at my feet and I left them and walked away into the moonlit village path, towards the north.